rakeshxp2007/SQL/RSVP_Movies_Case_Study/README.md

-# RSVP Movies Global Project Data Analysis
+# RSVP Movies Project Data Analysis

 ## Project Overview

-### RSVP Movies is an Indian film production company that has produced many super-hit movies.
+#### RSVP Movies is an Indian film production company that has produced many super-hit movies.
 Typically, they have released movies for the Indian audience, but for their next project, they are planning to release a movie for the global audience in 2022.
 To support this initiative, we analyzed data from the past three years to derive meaningful insights that can guide their new project.

-Team Members
+### Team Members
-Rita Kumari
+* Rita Kumari

-Ronit Sexana
+* Ronit Sexana

-Rakesh Kumar Sahoo
+* Rakesh Kumar Sahoo

-Objectives
+## Objectives

-We approached this project with the following mutually agreed objectives:
+#### We approached this project with the following mutually agreed objectives:

 Identification of Business Questions: Define the key business questions to be addressed through data analysis.